liquibase/liquibase-contribute-site/docs/extensions-integrations/extension-guides/add-a-database/milestone2-step1.md

 Configure your project using the steps [in the Test Harness 'extension' setup docs](https://github.com/liquibase/liquibase-test-harness/blob/main/README.extensions.md){:target="_blank"}.

-When completed, you should have a `harness-config.yml` file that specifies how to connect to the database and a new `ExtensionHarnessTest` class which will run all the tests.
+When completed, you should have a `harness-config.yml` file that specifies how to connect to the database and a new `ExtensionHarnessTest` class that will run all the tests.

 ## Running the Tests